oracle-livelabs/adb/json/mongodb-api/mongoshell/mongoshell.md

 5. Updates

 	We can use the updateOne or updateMany commands to make changes to one, or a number, of documents.
 They both take a first argument which is a QBE specifying which documents to update, and a second argument which is the changes to be made to the document.
-For example the following will add an email address to our "Miller" employer.
+For example, the following will add an email address to our "Miller" employer.

 	```
 	<copy>